 Online and offline networking is arguably the best resource for finding a job or internship in Korea.
 Chambers of commerce in Korea all run a variety of networking opportunities and have internship opportunities.
 Linkedin is also a great resource for opportunities with many professional jobs listed on the site as well as providing members with the opportunity to join a plethora of expat networking groups.

 The major universities will hold job fairs usually in September – October.
-Do your research about the times and dates.
+Do your research on the times and dates.
 This is a great opportunity to talk to recruiters directly and to find out if they have any international internship opportunities.
-There is also a major fair held every year at Co-ex aimed at foreign students – this is a must attend event!
+There is also a major fair held every year at Co-ex aimed at foreign students – this is a must-attend event!

 The most obvious issue that may affect you in finding an Internship is your visa status.
 Korean companies are unlikely to sponsor your visa just for an internship.
 If you are an Australian or from a country in a H1 Working Holiday visa with Korea then check out your options.
 This visa gives you the flexibility to study and work for a year.